notrllyanubhav/DES/README.md

 # DES
-A new algorithm to encrypt data based on the obsolete DES algorithm for blocks of data
+The file chr.java is the proposed new algorithm that i've designed.

+The file des.java is the implementation of the old DES algorithm.